 The tool caddy may be mounted to the lathe bed with the provided screws and washers.
 See Figure 5-1.
+It may also be mounted to the optional extension bed.

 6.5 #6294755 Bed extension (OPTIONAL)

 If you did not purchase the optional 13-inch bed extension, proceed to sect.
 6.6.